amuzetnoM/artifactvirtual/README.md

 2. **Build with MCP**: Try creating your own MCP server that exposes custom resources and tools.
 3. **Create a Quantized LLM Pipeline**: Combine AutoRound's quantization capabilities with Ollama for efficient LLM deployment.
 4. **Develop Smart Contracts**: Use Hardhat and our templates to build and deploy your own contracts.
+5. **Build Multi-chain Applications**: Use the Bedrock environment to develop applications that work across multiple blockchain platforms.
-5. **Contribute**: Explore the codebase and consider contributing to the project.
+6. **Contribute**: Explore the codebase and consider contributing to the project.
-6. **Documentation**: Browse the comprehensive documentation site:
+7. **Documentation**: Browse the comprehensive documentation site:

    ```bash
    cd frontend/celestial-chaos